Raiden IV: Development

-Location tests

 The first location test for Raiden IV was held at Akihabara Hey on July 22–23, 2006, on an Egret II system.
 This version had three difficulty levels and forced a different weapon for each player.
 The second location test was held again at Hey and at Taito Game World in Shinjuku on October 14–16.
 The third location test was held at High-Tech Sega in Shibuya and Taito Game World in Shinjuku on December 27.
 The version of the game used in this location test allowed players to select a weapon.
 The fourth and final location test was held at Shinjuku Gesen Mikado on February 20, 2007.

-Releases

-Moss launched the arcade version of Raiden IV on June 7, 2007, while launching the official arcade website.
+MOSS launched the arcade version of Raiden IV on June 7, 2007 along with an official website.

+Ports

-In 2008, an Xbox 360 port came, which includes new stages, Xbox Live support, monitor rotation options, and downloadable content.
+In 2008, an Xbox 360 version was published with new stages, Xbox Live support, monitor rotation options, and downloadable content.
 The port was set to be released on September 11 by Moss, but was pushed back to October 2 as the game needed more polish and bug fixes.

 A version designed for the NESiCAxLive arcade download system was unveiled on February 22, 2011, in AOU2011.
 New features include perfect mode, which incorporates the seven-stage game from the Xbox 360 version of Raiden IV, and background music from the Ultimate of Raiden soundtrack.
 It has the Fairy character available for use.

 A PlayStation 3 version was released in early 2014 as Raiden IV: OverKill.
 This version was the first official European release of the game, and adds two new stages, three different fighters (Fighting Thunder ME-02 Kai, Fighting Thunder Mk-II, Fairy), a new OverKill Mode, and a Replay&Gallery Mode.
 It was then ported to Windows and released by H2 Interactive worldwide on September 3, 2015.

 A version titled Raiden IV x MIKADO remix was released for Nintendo Switch on April 22, 2021 in Japan, on May 6, 2021 in North America, and October 22, 2021 in Europe.
 It features remixed background music by various artists produced by Game Center Mikado.
 It was later ported to PlayStation 4 and PlayStation 5 in Japan, and was released worldwide by NIS America for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in early 2023.